 Lifestyle blogger Kat Jamieson’s Connecticut home was “fine,” she says, but the white kitchen cabinets felt cold against equally snowy walls.
-To add some warmth, she painted the boxes a greige shade and kept the white to the new marble countertops.
+To add some warmth, she painted the boxes a cream-greige shade and kept the white to the new marble countertops.

 The Sunny Shade: Harvest Moon by Backdrop

 French fashion influencer Jen Azoulay knows a thing or two about looking chic and effortless.
 So when it came time to choose colors for her Los Angeles home, she settled on brass hardware to purposefully bring out the yellow undertones of her newly painted cabinets.
-You’d never know they’re IKEA.
+You’d never know they’re from IKEA.

 The Almost White: Shadow White by Farrow & Ball